 The extensive castle grounds offer long walks and pleasant experiences among gnarled apple trees and a Renaissance Garden.
 These structured garden beds are a feast for the senses.
 Colourful combinations of flowers, circled by butterflies and bees, sway softly in the breeze.
 Flowers, vegetables and herbs are cultivated here.
 Take a guided tour, eat lunch in the restaurant or just go for a stroll in the romantic surroundings.

 Experience art and nature all at once

 Nature would not be an ever present theme in northeast Skåne if there was not an outdoor art exhibition.
-Entering the park of Wanås Castle is a bit like leaving the ordinary world and it’s restrictions behind, finding yourself in a different, fairytale universe where anything is possible and where art is everywhere.
-Wanås consists of a medieval castle, an organic farm, a beautiful park full of sculptures and an art gallery, housing a unique collection of contemporary art from a number of highly renowned international artists.
+Entering the park of Wanås Konst is a bit like leaving the ordinary world and its restrictions behind, finding yourself in a different, fairytale universe where anything is possible and where art is everywhere.
+Wanås Konst consists of an organic farm, a beautiful hotel, a big art park full of sculptures and an art gallery, housing a unique collection of contemporary art from a number of highly renowned international artists.
 For children the park is a mind boggling adventure containing over 50 permanent works of art as well as temporary exhibitions.
 Kids can write a wish on paper and hang it in Yoko Ono’s wishing tree, they can run through the forest and play on the swings that are works of art in themselves.
 In the on site shop you can shop for organic toys and in the cafeteria you will find organic ice cream and pastries.